Settlement Hearing Details

 Three class action proceedings have been started against CHL teams by five former players known as representative plaintiffs.
 These former players have complained about their experiences in our leagues.
 The lawsuit is supported by a group of lawyers who we don’t believe have any experience with our teams or leagues.
 We have been obliged to participate in a legal process that has been ongoing for over 5 years, placing a significant strain on the time and other resources that could otherwise be dedicated to further enhancing the CHL player experience.

-The cases have been certified as class actions in Ontario and Alberta* the legal battle over the merits of the plaintiffs’ claims is just beginning.
+The cases have been certified/authorized as class actions in Ontario, Alberta and Quebec.
+The legal battle over the merits of the plaintiffs’ claims is just beginning.
 While we will defend the case vigorously, we also believe that if we are not successful, the result may fundamentally change how we operate and the benefits we can offer our players.
 We believe that this case could change our system of player development that has allowed our country to develop the best hockey players in the world.

 Our model of development is based on the belief that if you give amazing young athletes who love our game the best equipment, coaching and competition they will have the opportunity to achieve their hockey goals.
 We know that some will be able to play in the NHL but most others will go on to succeed in other careers in large part due to the scholarship they received upon graduation and the leadership skills they acquired in achieving team goals.